dweam-team/world-arcade/README.md

 Currently, the models are dispersed across Github and hard to find.
 Even when you find one, it takes technical knowledge and time to run them yourself.
 So we're bringing them together for you to play.

-Dweamworld is an open-source platform that makes it easy to play them locally, or stream from a server.
+World Arcade is an open-source platform that makes it easy to play them locally, or stream from a server.

 ## Features